 CCS Facility Services is a company delivering commercial janitorial and building maintenance services across the Western United States.
-We never slowed down during the pandemic, and we want to help you and your teams have confidence about returning to the classroom, whether you serve K-12 or a vast university system.
+Like many healthcare facilities, we never slowed down during the pandemic, and we want to help you and your teams have confidence about opening up your facility's capacity and welcoming more people to your campus, whether you serve employees, tenants, patients, guests, and anyone else.

-And as the first company in the world to earn GBAC STARTM Service accreditation from the Global Biorisk Advisory Council® (GBAC), an affiliate of ISSA, The Worldwide Cleaning Industry Association, CCS' expertise in preparation for and response to infectious disease situations is validated by the global leading organization.
+And as the first company in the world to earn GBAC STARTM Service accreditation from the Global Biorisk Advisory Council® (GBAC), an affiliate of ISSA-The Worldwide Cleaning Industry Association, CCS' expertise in preparation for and response to infectious disease situations is validated by the leading biorisk education and training organization in the world.